 Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?

 300 OMR.
-Our electricity bill had never reached that high; even in the 110F summer heat with all our air conditioners blasting at 65F, the bill was usually 80 OMR at most.
-During my quest to uncover this surge in cost, I wallowed into the idea of how I can reduce the unpredictability of my electricity bill.
+Our electricity bill had never reached that high before; even in the 110F summer heat with all our air conditioners blasting at 65F, the bill was usually 80 OMR at most.
+During my quest to uncover this surge in cost, I wallowed in the idea of reducing the unpredictability of my electricity bill.
 I stumbled upon a method to track electricity usage in real-time: the smart grid, or more specifically, the smart meter.

-I was intrigued by smart meters’ potential to record near real-time data of electricity usage in houses, while simultaneously sending this information directly to energy suppliers.
+I was intrigued by the smart meter’s potential to record near real-time data of electricity usage in houses, while simultaneously sending this information directly to energy suppliers.

-To widen my knowledge on smart meters, I interviewed an innovation engineer at the UK’s National Grid, who introduced me to the challenge that currently hinders their smart meter rollout: the one directional flow of electricity in the current grid.
-By enabling a bidirectional flow of electricity, the smart grid facilitates effective communication between suppliers and consumers, thus, creating a more reliable and sustainable grid.
+To further my knowledge on smart meters, I interviewed an innovation engineer at the UK’s National Grid, who introduced me to the challenge that currently hinders their smart meter rollout: the one-directional flow of electricity in the current grid.
+By enabling a bidirectional flow of electricity, the smart grid facilitates effective communication between suppliers and consumers, thus creating a more reliable and sustainable grid.

 I continued my smart grid endeavor by pursuing an internship at a local Indonesian electrical consulting company.
 Here, I realized the major differences between the UK’s and Indonesia’s grid.
 Due to these differences, I had to adapt and relearn aspects of the UK's electrical distribution processes to sync with the Indonesian case study given.

 While the value of my electricity bill that month still remains a mystery, it brought me something of greater value: how I can prevent unusually high electricity bills for others in the future.
-My initial shock of receiving that bill has brought me to pursue the ‘smart grid’ field in the future, which also acts as the underlying drive behind my interest in pursuing electrical engineering.
+My initial shock of receiving that bill has led me to pursue the ‘smart grid’ field in the future, which also acts as the underlying drive behind my interest in pursuing electrical engineering.

 Many students pursue college for a specific degree, career opportunity or personal goal.
 Whichever it may be, learning will be critical to achieve your ultimate goal.
 As you think ahead to the process of learning during your college years, how will you define a successful college experience?